David A. Kenny

 Relationship: how a perceiver thinks a target uniquely views the perceiver

 Meta-accuracy reflects the degree to which persons know how other see him or her.
-So meta-accuracy reflects a correlation between ordinary person perceptions and meta-perceptions.
+So meta-accuracy reflects a correlation between ordinary person perceptions and met a-perceptions.
 Using the Social Relations Model, there are four types of meta-accuracy:

 Meta-enhancement: the match between average metaperception and average rating given by others.